Half-range lattice Boltzmann models for the simulation of Couette flow using the Shakhov collision term

-Since the results reported in Ref.~\cite{li15} were obtained in the linearised regime, we set the velocity of the walls to $u_w = \pm 0.001$.
-At such a low Mach number, the flow is incompressible and isothermal.
-Our simulation results were obtained using the models ${\rm HHLB}(Q_x) \times {\rm HLB}(2) \times {\rm HLB}(2)$, where $Q_x = 4, 11, 21$ and $100$ for $k = 0.03$, $0.1$, $1$ and $10$.
-The agreement between our simulation results and the benchmark results of Ref.~\cite{li15} is excellent.
+Our results are in excellent agreement with those reported in Ref.~\cite{li15} and were obtained using the models ${\rm HHLB}(N_x; Q_x) \times {\rm HLB}(1; 2)$, with $N_x = {\rm min}(Q_x - 1, 6)$, while $Q_x = 4, 7, 21$ and $80$ for $k = 0.03$, $0.1$, $1$ and $10$, respectively.
+In order to maintain a good accuracy, the number of grid points had to be increased to $S = 64$ for $k = 0.03$ and $S = 32$ for $k \in \{0.1,\,1,\,10\}$.
+These simulation parameters are summarized in Table~\ref{tab:luo}.
+For $k = 0.03$, the approach of our LB results towards the benchmark solution as the grid is successively refined can be seen in Fig.~\ref{fig:luo}(b).

-Next, we considered a comparison against the Direct Simulation Monte Carlo (DSMC) results reported in \cite{schuetze03}, and also in Refs.~\cite{struchtrup07,struchtrup08,torrilhon08,taheri09}.
-The correspondence between our simulation parameters and the quantities employed in the DSMC simulations was taken into account in the non-dimensionsalisation procedure, which we discuss in Appendix \ref{app:nondim}.

-Fig.~\ref{fig:dsmc-u063} shows a comparison between our reference profiles and the DSMC profiles obtained for the number density $n$ (a), velocity parallel to the walls $u_y$ (b), as well as for the transversal $q_x$ (c) and longitudinal $q_y$ (d) heat fluxes.
-Our convention is that the LB results are shown using lines and points, while the corresponding DSMC results are shown for comparison with the same line type, but without points.
-Despite some visible discrepancies at large ${\rm Kn}$ in the profiles of $n$ and $q_y$, the agreement between our simulation results and the DSMC results is excellent, especially for $u_y$ and $q_x$, where the DSMC and LB results are almost everywhere overlapped.
-While the profiles of $u_y$ and $q_x$ seem to be independent of the value of ${\rm Pr}$, $n$ and $q_y$ are not.
-The values of ${\rm Pr}$ at which the presented results were obtained were chosen to match the DSMC results for the temperature profile, as discussed in the following paragraph.